-When I lived there, friends often asked about the best things to do in Seville: La Giralda, the Real Alcázar, the Plaza de Toros and the Torre del Oro.
+When I lived there, friends often asked about the best things to do in Seville.
+I would answer with the classic parts of any Seville itinerary: La Giralda, the Real Alcázar, the Plaza de Toros and the Torre del Oro.

 After that, though, I spilled my true secrets to enjoying Seville off the beaten path.
 My tips and tricks for soaking up the seduction of Spain’s hottest city and living like a local in the heart of Andalusia.

 So here we go: the hidden gems of Seville.

 If you book or buy through the links on this page, we’ll earn a small commission at no extra cost to you.
 Cheers!

 I love sharing the best travel resources I can find.

 - I never book a flight without looking on Skyscanner first